 The Sallie Mae Audit Committee held five meetings during 1996.
 The current membership of the Sallie Mae Audit Committee is as follows: James E. Moore, Chairman; Randolph H. Waterfield, Jr., Vice Chairman; James E. Brandon; David A. Daberko; Diane S. Gilleland; and James E. Rohr.
-The membership of the Holding Company Audit Committee will be determined by the Holding Company Board following shareholder approval of the Reorganization.
+The membership of the Holding Company Audit Committee is anticipated to be as follows:

 COMPENSATION AND PERSONNEL COMMITTEE.
-The Compensation and Personnel Committee is empowered to (1) consider and make recommendations to the Board with respect to compensation and other benefits for the Board and employees of Sallie Mae; (2) review Sallie Mae's management resources, manpower planning, development, selection process, and the performance of its key executives; (3) review position evaluations and salary rates for officers; (4) review Sallie Mae's policies relating to development and continuity of able management; and (5) recommend to the Board a process of succession for Sallie Mae's senior officers.
+The Compensation and Personnel Committee is empowered to (1) consider and make recommendations to the Board with respect to compensation and other benefits for the Board and employees of Sallie Mae; (2) review Sallie Mae's management resources, manpower planning, development, selection process, and the performance of its key executives; (3) review position evaluations and salary rates for officers; (4) review Sallie Mae's policies relating to development and continuity of able management; and (5) recommend to the Board a process of succession for Sallie Mae's senior

 The Sallie Mae Compensation and Personnel Committee held six meetings during 1996.
 The current membership of the Sallie Mae Compensation and Personnel Committee is as follows: David A. Daberko, Chairman; Irene Natividad, Vice Chairman; Charles L. Daley; Steven L. Shapiro; Ronald J. Thayer; and David J. Vitale.
-The membership of the Holding Company Compensation and Personnel Committee will be determined by the Holding Company Board following shareholder approval of the Reorganization.
+The membership of the Holding Company Compensation and Personnel Committee is anticipated to be as follows: